Blog / March 30, 2026

 TL;DR

-n8n and Make are close in features, but n8n wins on pricing (flat cost vs per-operation) and data control (self-hosted).
-Make wins on ease of use and built-in error handling.
-Pick Make for simple automations, n8n for anything complex or data-sensitive.
+n8n vs Make in one sentence: n8n wins on pricing (flat cost vs per-credit) and data control (self-hosted), Make wins on UX and integration breadth.
+Pick Make for simple low-volume automations, n8n for batch processing, AI agents, or anything that needs to run on your own infrastructure.

-If you’ve already ruled out Zapier on price and you’re comparing n8n against Make, you’re asking a sharper question.
+n8n vs Make is the sharper question once you’ve ruled Zapier out on price.
 These two tools are closer to each other than either is to Zapier.
 Both have visual workflow builders.
 Both support complex logic.
 Both are popular with technical teams in Europe.

 But they charge differently, they handle AI differently, and one of them you can self-host.
-Those differences matter more than most comparison articles let on.
+Those differences matter more than most comparison articles let on, especially once your workflows process lists or call AI models.
+For the broader landscape before you commit to either, the workflow automation tools overview covers the full category.

 I build automations with both.
 Here’s what actually separates them.